-Please note that letters of good standing are only valid for three months after the date of issue and must be valid on the day of the registration appointment.
+Please note that letters of good standing are only valid for 3 months after the date of issue and must be valid on the day of the registration appointment.

-If you are a new graduate, your letter of good standing will only be valid for three months after the date of graduation.
+If you are a new graduate, your letter of good standing will only be valid for 3 months after the date of graduation.

 Please ensure you have read all the information above and that you have your required documents ready before you apply.